nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * a.
 At any time, TA decides to cancel note-editing.
     * a1.
-TrAcker requests to confirm the cancellation.
-    * a2.
-TA confirms the cancellation.
+TrAcker cancels note editing.

     Use case ends

 ---

 System: Software System (TrAcker)
 <br>
-Use case: UC14 - Delete notes from an event
+Use case: UC13 - Delete notes from an event
 <br>
 Person: An undergraduate student in NUS enrolled in CS2040 as a student
 <br>